sizovs/boring-stack/README.md

 For transactions that contain multiple statements where the first statement is not an INSERT, UPDATE, or DELETE, it is important to run the transaction as `.immediate()`.
 This ensures that SQLite will queue the write if other writes are in progress, respecting the `busy_timeout` pragma.
 If you forget to do this, SQLite will run the transaction in a deferred mode.
 This means it will attempt to acquire a write lock only when it first encounters the INSERT, UPDATE, or DELETE statement and won't respect `busy_timeout` if the database is locked for writing, leading to `sqlite_busy` errors.

 # Postgres
-Some people prefer Postgres over SQLite mainly because it's more feature-rich (for example, live migrations are easier, and you can use read replicas).
-The cool thing about Postgres is that you can run it on the same machine as the application, just like SQLite.
-Only when you outgrow a single machine do you need to move Postgres elsewhere.
+Some people prefer Postgres over SQLite mainly because it's more feature-rich (Postgres gives you live migrations, read replicas, higher write concurrency, pub-sub, and much more).
+If chances of becoming big are high, starting with Postgres is a safer bet because you won't need to migrate from SQLite.
+The cool thing about Postgres is that you can run it next to the app, just like SQLite, and move to a separate machine if you outgrow a single box.
+For dev/prod parity you can use [pglite](https://github.com/electric-sql/pglite) or [Testcontainers](https://testcontainers.org/modules/databases/postgres/) (if you fancy Docker)

 # Web analytics
 For web analytics, you can use self-hosted https://plausible.io, but https://goaccess.io is also a great option because it can run on the same server (and it's not subject to ad-blocking).